-sign this form.

-Name of Child: D.O.B: Class:

-Medical condition / illness:

-Medicine Name /Type of Medicine (as described on the container)

-Date dispensed: Expiry date:

-Dosage and method:

-Times:

-Special Precautions:

-Are there any side effects that the school needs to know about?

-Self-Administration Yes / No (delete as appropriate)

-Procedures to take in an Emergency:

-Parent Contact Details:

-Name: Daytime Telephone No:

-Mobile Number:

-I understand that I must deliver the medicine in person to the school office and accept that this is a service that the school is not obliged to undertake.
+Staff at Bishop King CE Primary School will not give your child medicine unless you complete and sign this form.
+Medical condition / illness: Medicine Name /Type of Medicine (as described on the container) Date dispensed: Expiry date: Dosage and method: Times: Special Precautions: Are there any side effects that the school needs to know about?
+Self-Administration Yes / No (delete as appropriate) Procedures to take in an Emergency: Parent Contact Details: I understand that I must deliver the medicine in person to the school office and accept that this is a service that the school is not obliged to undertake.
 I understand that I must notify the school of any changes in writing.
 Signature: Date:

-Appendix D:
+Appendix D